 - Old Great North Road (NSW)

 - Fremantle Prison (WA)

 - Darlington Probation Station (TAS)

 - Coal Mines Historic Site (TAS)

 - The Cascades Female Factory (TAS)

 The Australian Convict Sites join more than 850 of the world’s most special places given this prestigious international recognition.
-Some other Australian places on the World Heritage List are:
+Other Australian places also included on the World Heritage List are: